 Please itemize each destination and provide the actual beginning and ending odometer readings.
 Please note that the odometer reading is the accumulative running mileage number of the vehicle, not the trip distance calculator that can be reset for individual trips.
 If the odometer readings are not available, please attach a printout of online driving directions to substantiate the miles traveled.

-Please note that for long-distance driving (i.e. out-of-town trips), the mileage reimbursement amount will be limited to the lesser of the actual mileage reimbursement or a reasonable airfare.
-Therefore, prior to the trip, you must obtain a written quote or e-mail from the Purchasing Department for the airfare cost and submit it with your Reimbursement Requisition.
-The equivalent airfare price does not include other incidental charges such as parking, rental car, or gas.
+Please note that for long-distance driving (i.e. out-of-town trips), the mileage reimbursement amount will be limited to the lesser of the actual mileage reimbursement or a reasonable airfare plus standard rental car rate pre-approved by Purchasing.
+Therefore, prior to the trip, you must obtain a written quote or e-mail from the Purchasing Department for the airfare cost (and rental car if applicable) and submit it with your Reimbursement Requisition.
+The equivalent airfare price does not include other incidental charges such as parking or gas.
 Purchasing will calculate the reasonable reimbursement amount and/or grant exceptions based on a case by case review.

 The university will reimburse employees for meals eaten while on official business travel outside of the metropolitan area that also includes an overnight stay.
-Meals eaten while working at a different location than where an employee typically works but not requiring an overnight stay generally will not be reimbursed.
-IRS considers meals during the normal 8-hour work day (and not for overnight travel) taxable to the employee unless a business purpose is established or that the de minimis criteria is met.
+Meals eaten while working at a different location than where an employee typically works, but not requiring an overnight stay, generally will not be reimbursed.
+The IRS considers meals during the normal 8-hour workday (and not for overnight travel) taxable to the employee unless a business purpose is established or that the de minimis criteria is met.
 Please refer to IRS Publication 15B and 463.